IAnalyzeGenomes/CallVars/README.md

 Pre-processing prepares the data for NGS analysis.
 When DNA or RNA molecules are sequenced using Illumina short reads technology, the machine may sequence into the adapter ligated to the 3’ end of each molecule during library preparation.
 Consequently, the reads that are output contain the sequence of the molecule of interest and also the adapter sequence.
 Also, with Illumina sequencing machines, the quality of reads is high at the beginning but degrades towards the 3’ end of the reads.

 CallVars uses Cutadapt to remove adapters from sequencing reads.
 Cutadapt also trims the read ends with quality below 20 and removes the ambiguous bases (N’s) from the reads ends.

+The adapters to be trimmed and threshold for quality values can be customized using the config.yaml file attached in this repository.

 ## 2) Mapping using BWA